Lots of breastfeeding moms try to look for ways to help increase their breast milk supply.

 9. Brown Rice

-Whole grains such as brown rice, is said to help increase breast milk production.
+Whole grains such as brown rice, are said to help increase breast milk production.

 Eating brown rice actually stimulates a hormone responsible for breast milk production.